 Mashkova has recently been appointed as a Deputy Minister of Sport following January’s government reshuffle.
 Sidorkevich remains as a Deputy Minister of Sport, despite serving as a Deputy under the previous Minister, Pavel Kolobkov.
 Ganus has been critical of those responsible for the manipulation of the LIMS, but never of Sidorkevich.
 “We have established good relations with the Deputy Minister of Sports, Mr. Sidorkevich”, he told L’Equipe.

 Ganus graduated from the Academy of the Prosecutor General in Saint Petersburg (see picture, right) in 2000.
 Sidorkevich graduated from the North West Academy of Public Administration, also in St. Petersburg, during 2000.
-The two institutions are less than five kilometres apart.
+The two institutions are less than five kilometres apart7.

-Like Ganus, Yurchenko came from nowhere to head RusAF.
+Like Ganus, Yurchenko came from nowhere to head RusAF8.
 Like Ganus and Sidorkevich, his biography reveals a State background.
 As well as serving in the Russian military, Yurchenko has been a board member of United Aircraft Corporation (Объединенная авиастроительная корпорация) since June 2016.
 The company supplies military aircraft to the Russian State.